GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ## Replication

-Deployemnt of Ldap and File System replication is possible with Cluster Manager.
+Deployment of LDAP and File System replication is possible with Cluster Manager.

 ### LDAP Replication